 Any machine learning model can only be as good as the training data that was used.
 If you don’t annotate all occurrences of a field, the model will be confused when it needs to extract this field (or not) and give low confidence scores.

-Think of it as a teacher (you) that teaches its students (the neural network extraction model) confusing, contradicting or incomplete information.
+Think of it as a teacher (you) that teaches his students (the neural network extraction model) confusing, contradicting or incomplete information.
 The student will never get good results.
-This is true for any deep learning model: regardless of whether you are teaching a strong A.I. to play chess using reinforcement learning by rewarding bad moves, or using machine learning algorithms for document intelligence.
+This is true for any deep learning model: regardless of whether you are teaching a strong A.I. to play chess using reinforcement learning by rewarding bad moves or using machine learning algorithms for document intelligence.

 Review tasks are used to help correct mistakes.
 In Metamaze, review tasks are automatically suggested based on data that might be misannotated.
 Think of it as automated testing for annotations.

 After the initial annotations of a certain document type, we recommend doing a QA task on all documents using the Custom QA tasks module.

 When a certain document type or field is underperforming, you can also do a targeted, custom QA task focusing on specific entities, annotators, variations, …

 However, checking all data of a certain document type can be inefficient: a lot of documents will be (hopefully) fully correctly annotated, so you waste time going over all of them.

 Therefore, we introduced the Suggested Review tasks in the Metamaze Platform, that use Artificial Intelligence and deep learning to select which documents need an extra review and which you can safely ignore.
 The next blog post will go more in-depth on how that works on a technical level.

 Curious how Metamaze works and what it can mean for your enterprise?